jonhue/turbolinks-animate/README.md

 A lot of times with frameworks like Ruby on Rails you want to be able to specify animations from within your controllers and views without nasty javascript nesting.

-With turbolinks-animate.js you can just add a data attribute to your initialized element, naming the animation you want to use.
+With Turbolinks Animate you can just add a data attribute to your initialized element, naming the animation you want to use.
 It will override the global default:

 ```html
 <body data-turbolinks-animate-animation="fadeinup"></body>